Fertility Outcomes of Children with Divorced Parents: Evidence from Population Data (with Deni Mazrekaj and Kristof De Witte). Demography (2026).

 Mazrekaj, D., Palmaccio, S., & De Witte, K. Research on children with LGBTQ parents: Challenges and a way forward.
 In G. Kaufman, M. Stambolis-Ruhstorfer, S. Roberts, & B. Ralph (Eds) Research Handbook on the Sociology of Gender.
 Edward Elgar Publishing Ltd (2024).

 Is Physical Unattractiveness a Risk Factor for Sexual Violence Perpetration?
 Evidence from the U.S. (with Maria Laura Di Tommaso, Silvia Mendolia, and Giulia Savio).
+IZA Discussion Paper, No. 18370 (2026).

 Abstract.
 Little is known about whether an individual’s physical attractiveness influences the likelihood of perpetrating sexual violence.
 Using U.S. data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), we examine the relationship between attractiveness and sexual violence perpetration against one’s partner.
 Physical attractiveness is measured using interviewer-assigned scores for respondents aged 12 to 17.
 Among men, a one-point increase in attractiveness (on a 1–5 scale) reduces the likelihood of perpetrating sexual violence in adulthood by 13 percent.
 We also find that contextual factors, such as parental education and neighborhood cohesion, mitigate this association.
 Very unattractive men with highly educated parents have substantially lower predicted probabilities of perpetrating sexual violence compared to peers with less-educated parents.
 Similarly, very unattractive men living in cohesive neighborhoods report markedly lower predicted frequencies of sexual violence perpetration than those in less cohesive neighborhoods.

-The child disability penalty: A global, comparative approach (with Nicoletta Balbo, Elisabetta De Cao, Francesco De Luca, and Giorgio Nocerino).
+Children with Disabilities: Parental Labour-Market Penalties Worldwide (with Nicoletta Balbo, Elisabetta De Cao, Francesco De Luca, and Giorgio Nocerino).

 Child disability spillovers on schoolmates' noncognitive outcomes (with Nicoletta Balbo).